dcunited001/dcunited001.github.io/_posts/2016-04-30-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.md

 name...
 Anyways, for this tree, there is an associated recursive function, or dictionary with several defined & recursive behaviors, that processes the tree of data using the "lens-tree" to provide instructions and data access logic.
-Such a functiona can also be used to simultaneous iterate through the tree and collect data or functional units of behavior to be applied later, as continuation monads.
+Such a functional can also be used to simultaneous iterate through the tree and collect data or functional units of behavior to be applied later, as continuation monads.